Endotrivial modules for finite groups via homotopy theory: Introduction

-\end{Th} This breaks $T_k(G,S)$ up into parts depending on the underlying fusion system and parts calculated from centralizers.
-In particular $H^1(\calF_p^*(G);k^\times)$ is a subgroup of $T_k(G,S)$ depending {\em only} on the fusion system.
-We describe how to calculate cohomology of $\calF_p^*(G)$ in Sections~\ref{fundgrp-sec} and \ref{propagating-sec}; the first cohomology group is in fact zero in many, but not all, cases.
-The assumptions of the `in particular' are often satisfied for the sporadic groups, e.g., the Monster.
+In particular, if $H_1(C_G(x))_{p'}=0$ for all elements $x$ of order $p$, and $H_1(N_G(S)/S)$ is generated by elements in $N_G(S)$ that commute with some non-trivial element in $S$, then $\TS =0$. \end{Th} This breaks $\TS$ up into parts depending on the underlying fusion system and parts calculated from centralizers.
+It may be illuminating to note that it specializes to the sequence in cohomology with $k^\times$ coefficients induced by $1 \to C_G(V) \to N_G(V) \to N_G(V)/C_G(V) \to 1$ in the very special case where $G$ has $p$--rank $1$, and hence a unique non-trivial elementary abelian $p$--subgroup (see Corollary~\ref{standardprop}\eqref{cyclic}).
+In particular $H^1(\calF_p^*(G);k^\times)$ is a subgroup of $\TS$ depending {\em only} on the fusion system.
+We describe how to calculate cohomology of $\calF_p^*(G)$ in Section~\ref{fund-fusion-subsec} and Appendix~\ref{propagating-sec}; the first cohomology group is in fact zero in many, but not all, cases.
+The assumptions of the `in particular' are often satisfied for the sporadic groups, e.g., for the Monster at the more difficult primes up to $13$.